IvanGlinkin/shellDAVpass/README.md

 Usage example:
 --------------
 ```
 1. Start your HTTP server.
-For APACHE inder Debian (Ubuntu/Kali):
+For APACHE under Debian (Ubuntu/Kali):
   systemctl start apache2.service
 2. The default port is 80.
 You are free to change it by editing /etc/apache2/ports.conf
   Listen 80